 People are loving vintage rugs these days, ones that originate from Turkey, China, and everywhere in between.
 They always seem to look spot-on in a kitchen or bathroom, which is proven in this spa-worthy sanctuary belonging to Bre from Brepurposed.
-Those tile floors can be slippery, though, so just be sure to attach a rubber backing or carpet tape to keep it in place.
+Those tile floors can be slippery, though, so just be sure to attach a rubber backing or carpet tape to keep your rug in place.

 5. Refresh old materials with a coat of paint.

 If you move into a home and have original brick walls or a retro fireplace (yay, you!), you can make it come alive (and look a lot more modern) with a fresh coat of paint — white looks especially crisp.
-Here, Carrie of Dream Green DIY has painted her midcentury fireplace in a bright white, which provides the ideal backdrop for decorative objects.
+Here, Carrie of Dream Green DIY has painted her midcentury fireplace in a bright white shade, which provides the ideal backdrop for eclectic pieces of home decor.